dehsilvadeveloper/laravel10-notification/README.md

 - Use concepts of single action controllers
 - Use concepts of service pattern
 - Use concepts of repository pattern
-- Create unit tests for the application
+- Create unit tests for the application using PHPUNIT

 ## Docs